stefanvictora/hue-scheduler/README.md

 - **90 Minutes After Sunrise**: Transition to a more neutral white (5000K).
 - **Sunset**: Lights dim slightly and warm up to a cozier tone (3000K).

-> [!NOTE]
-> Hue Scheduler does not automatically turn on your lights (unless explicitly specified with `on:true`), allowing you to maintain control while Hue Scheduler handles all the adjustments when the lights are manually turned on.
+Note: Hue Scheduler does not automatically turn on your lights (unless explicitly specified with `on:true`), allowing you to maintain control while Hue Scheduler handles all the adjustments when the lights are manually turned on.

 #### Dynamic Lighting: Smooth Transitions & Interpolations